rOpenGov/rsunlight/vignettes/rsunlight_vignette.Rmd

 `rsunlight` is an R package to search and retrieve data from the Sunlight Labs APIs.

 Returned objects from functions are simple lists.
-That is, you likely will want to take output objects and make data.frames, vectors, matrices, etc. In future versions of rsunlight, I will return data.frame's when possible as those are easy to work with in R for beginners, though advanced users probably like lists more (I'm guessing, or just the raw JSON, eh)?
+That is, you likely will want to take output objects and make data.frames, vectors, matrices, etc. In future versions of rsunlight, I will return data.frame's when possible as those are easy to work with in R for beginners, though advanced users may prefer lists or raw responses from the API with lots of info, including header, etc.

 ********************